 You need to account for instability and periods with no income.
 "The fact that you have work at the moment doesn't mean you will have it forever," says Neal.

 Some sectors of the photography industry are very seasonal.
 For example, wedding photographers are very busy during the summer, but often have to do portraits or commercial work during the rest of the year to make ends meet.

-After you have a website, there is an easy way for people to see you work and the next step is to start marketing your new company.
-It is important to advertise and market you business in a variety of ways.
+After you have a website, there is an easy way for people to see your work and the next step is to start marketing your new company.
+It is important to advertise and market your business in a variety of ways.
 It may be helpful to display samples or brochures with your work in local shops.
-If you are a wedding photographer, you may consider advertising in bridal magazines or going to wedding fairs.
+If you are a wedding photographer, you may consider advertising in bridal magazines or go to wedding fairs.